MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/support-migration-to-ppac.md

 ---
-title: Migration of Lifecycle Services Support to PPAC
+title: Migration of the Lifecycle Services Support experience to Power Platform admin center
-description: Outline of Lifecycle Services Support removal and migration to PPAC.
+description: This article provides information about the removal of Microsoft Dynamics Lifecycle Services Support and migration to Power Platform admin center.
 author: dgorn
 ms.author: dgorn
 ms.topic: conceptual